Ciphercrypt/Ciphercrypt/README.md

 and ..

 * 🎓   Studying in penultimate year of bachelors of computer engineering at VJTI,Mumbai.
-* 🌱   Currently learning Flutter,ML,advanced DBMS & Philosophy.
+* 🌱   Currently learning React Native,ML,advanced DBMS & Philosophy.
 * 🧐   Competitive Programming,sometimes...😒
 * 📈   Fond of finances and equity market  .
 * 💻   Programming and Reddit,all day , every day.